Machine learning: Semi-supervised learning

-Semi-supervised learning falls between unsupervised learning (without any labeled training data) and supervised learning (with completely labeled training data).
-Some of the training examples are missing training labels, yet many machine-learning researchers have found that unlabeled data, when used in conjunction with a small amount of labeled data, can produce a considerable improvement in learning accuracy.
+Semi-supervised learning falls between unsupervised learning (without any labelled training data) and supervised learning (with completely labelled training data).
+Some of the training examples are missing training labels, yet many machine-learning researchers have found that unlabelled data, when used in conjunction with a small amount of labelled data, can produce a considerable improvement in learning accuracy.

 In weakly supervised learning, the training labels are noisy, limited, or imprecise; however, these labels are often cheaper to obtain, resulting in larger effective training sets.

 Reinforcement learning

-Reinforcement learning is an area of machine learning concerned with how software agents ought to take actions in an environment so as to maximize some notion of cumulative reward.
-Due to its generality, the field is studied in many other disciplines, such as game theory, control theory, operations research, information theory, simulation-based optimization, multi-agent systems, swarm intelligence, statistics and genetic algorithms.
-In machine learning, the environment is typically represented as a Markov decision process (MDP).
-Many reinforcements learning algorithms use dynamic programming techniques.
+Reinforcement learning is an area of machine learning concerned with how software agents ought to take actions in an environment to maximise some notion of cumulative reward.
+Due to its generality, the field is studied in many other disciplines, such as game theory, control theory, operations research, information theory, simulation-based optimisation, multi-agent systems, swarm intelligence, statistics and genetic algorithms.
+In reinforcement learning, the environment is typically represented as a Markov decision process (MDP).
+Many reinforcement learning algorithms use dynamic programming techniques.
 Reinforcement learning algorithms do not assume knowledge of an exact mathematical model of the MDP and are used when exact models are infeasible.
 Reinforcement learning algorithms are used in autonomous vehicles or in learning to play a game against a human opponent.

 Dimensionality reduction

 Dimensionality reduction is a process of reducing the number of random variables under consideration by obtaining a set of principal variables.
 In other words, it is a process of reducing the dimension of the feature set, also called the "number of features".
 Most of the dimensionality reduction techniques can be considered as either feature elimination or extraction.
 One of the popular methods of dimensionality reduction is principal component analysis (PCA).
 PCA involves changing higher-dimensional data (e.g., 3D) to a smaller space (e.g., 2D).
-This results in a smaller dimension of data (2D instead of 3D), while keeping all original variables in the model without changing the data.

-The manifold hypothesis proposes that high-dimensional data sets lie along low-dimensional manifolds, and many dimensionality reduction techniques make this assumption, leading to the area of manifold learning and manifold regularization.
+The manifold hypothesis proposes that high-dimensional data sets lie along low-dimensional manifolds, and many dimensionality reduction techniques make this assumption, leading to the areas of manifold learning and manifold regularisation.

 Other types

-Other approaches have been developed which don't fit neatly into this three-fold categorization, and sometimes more than one is used by the same machine learning system.
-For example, topic modeling, meta-learning.
+Other approaches have been developed which do not fit neatly into this three-fold categorisation, and sometimes more than one is used by the same machine learning system.
+For example, topic modelling, meta-learning.

-As of 2022, deep learning is the dominant approach for much ongoing work in the field of machine learning.

 Self-learning

-Self-learning, as a machine learning paradigm was introduced in 1982 along with a neural network capable of self-learning, named crossbar adaptive array (CAA).
-It is learning with no external rewards and no external teacher advice.
+Self-learning, as a machine learning paradigm, was introduced in 1982 along with a neural network capable of self-learning, named crossbar adaptive array (CAA).
+It gives a solution to the problem learning without any external reward, by introducing emotion as an internal reward.
+Emotion is used as a state evaluation of a self-learning agent.
 The CAA self-learning algorithm computes, in a crossbar fashion, both decisions about actions and emotions (feelings) about consequence situations.
 The system is driven by the interaction between cognition and emotion.